 How about getting a bit of culture by visiting one of the many museums in the Los Angeles area.
 Here’s a short list of free local museums near LAX and their locations:

-LACMA: 5905 Wilshire Blvd Los Angeles 90036 – The Los Angeles County Musem of Modern Art, is home for one of the largest collection of ecletic artwork.
+LACMA: 5905 Wilshire Blvd Los Angeles 90036 – The Los Angeles County Musem of Modern Art, is home for one of the largest collection of eclectic artwork.
 Part of the infamous Miracle Mile, LACMA, is an interesting place to visit for contemporary art lovers.
-One of the main eye-catchers is, Chris Burden’s Urban Light, a piece comprised of 202 cast-iron street lights gathered from around L.A. and brought back to working order.
+One of the main eye-catchers is Chris Burden’s Urban Light, a piece comprised of 202 cast-iron street lights gathered from around L.A. and brought back to working order.
 Located right in front of the museum on Wilshire Blvd., it has rapidly become one of the city’s most enduring photo-friendly exhibits.

-Other collections at LACMA flaunt modernist masterpieces, large-scale modern jobs (including Richard Serra’s substantial swirling sculpture and also Burden’s humming, hypnotic Metropolis II), traditional Japanese screens and without a doubt L.A.’s the majority of regularly excellent special events.
+Other collections at LACMA flaunt modernist masterpieces, large-scale modern jobs (including Richard Serra’s substantial swirling sculpture and also Burden’s humming, hypnotic Metropolis II), traditional Japanese screens and without a doubt, L.A.’s the majority of regularly excellent special events.
 Open Monday, Tuesday, Thursday: 11 am–5 pm Friday: 11 am–8 pm Saturday, Sunday: 10 am–7 pm (Closed Wednesdays, Thanksgiving Day, and Christmas Day) Admission is Free for seniors and youth 17yrs and under.
 S$25.00 for adults – $21.00 for college students with valid ID

 Annenberg Space for Photography: 2000 Avenue of the Stars Los Angeles 90067 – Right in the heart of Century City is where you’ll find the Annenberg Space for Photography.
-It’s the ultimate home for phorography buffs and features shared works from renowned legends to emerging talent.
+It’s the ultimate home for photography buffs and features shared works from renowned legends to emerging talent.
 Open Wed-Fri 11am-6pm; Sat 11am-9pm; Sun 11am-6pm and admission is Free

 These are just a few fun things to do for free, that will fill your day but won’t hurt your pocket.
-There are several others including: The Museum of Natural History, The California Museum of Science and Industry, The African American Museum, The Grammy Museum and many, many more.
+There are several others including The Museum of Natural History, The California Museum of Science and Industry, The African American Museum, The Grammy Museum and many, many more.
 Make sure you add one of these locations on your list of things to do and let LAX Car Service take you there in style.